-Angel trumpets (Acleisanthes longiflora) belongs to Nyctaginaceae (the Four-o-clock family).
+The angel trumpets (Acleisanthes longiflora) belongs to Nyctaginaceae (the Four-o-clock family).
 It is a perennial herb that is native to southwestern North America.
 This herb grows in deserts, grasslands, shrublands or woodlands, and can reach about 1 m in height.
 The stems are sprawling, profusely branched.
-The leaves are grayish green, lanceolate to linear-lanceolate with undulate or crispate edges.
+The leaves are grayish green, lanceolate to triangular, with undulate or crispate edges.
 The trumpet-like, white, tubular flowers bloom from February to November.
 Their tubes measure 7-17 cm long.